irenetrampoline/irenetrampoline.github.io/_posts/2017-08-17-gumbel-trick.md

 use_math: true
 comments: true
 length: 6 min read
+tagline: Calculating log-partition functions for discrete probabiity distributions has never been so easy
 categories:
 - blog
----

-Calculating log-partition functions for discrete probabiity distributions has never been so easy

 ---
 # No, not gumballs

 Until I read the [recent paper at ICML 2017](https://arxiv.org/pdf/1706.04161.pdf), I hadn't heard of the Gumbel trick.
 There is surprisingly little online about the Gumbel trick---related to the more popular [Gumbel-max trick](https://hips.seas.harvard.edu/blog/2013/04/06/the-gumbel-max-trick-for-discrete-distributions/)---so here we go.